About The SAT®

 Who can take the SAT?

-All high school students are eligible to take the SAT.
+All high school students are eligible to take either version of the SAT.
 The College Board has not set an age limit for students to take the test.
 However, there are a few other factors to consider before registering for the test.
 To learn more, refer to the SAT eligibility requirements page.

 When is the SAT held?

 When do you take the SAT?
+In what grade do you take the SAT?

-Most students take the SAT for the first time in the spring of their junior year.
 In addition, you can even take the SAT after high school.
 One of the major advantages of the SAT is that you can retake it as many times as you want.
 Many students take the SAT more than once to improve their scores and get a superscore.
 Check out our page on retaking the SAT.

 Format of the SAT